 What Does a Freight Forwarder Do?

-A ton of things go into the logistics of international cargo shipping.
-While freight forwarders handle shipment details, it’s crucial to know what things a freight forwarder does not do.
-This can backtrack into what it is that they do.
+Many things go into the logistics of international cargo shipping.
+While freight forwarders handle shipment details, it’s also important to know what things a freight forwarder does not do.

 Instead, freight forwarders represent intermediaries positioned between shipping customers and the transportation services that physically move cargo.
 This goes for ocean freight, land transportation, air freight, rail services and more.